Supersonic-Sites/MEZStudiobeaute/content/en/esthetics.md

           </div>

           Please note that silk lashes are included in our makeup package.
-Clients with very thick and long hair will be charged extra depending on the extra time taken..
+Clients with very thick and long hair will be charged extra depending on the extra time taken.
       - service: Hands and Nails Care
         desc: >-
           <div class="flex justify-between pb-4 mb-4 border-b border-gray-300">